Postgraduate Course: International Climate Change Law (LAWS11245)

 |No Exam Information

-The course encourages students to develop the intellectual skills of collecting, organising and evaluating evidence.
-The course requires students to develop their skills in presenting evidence in a balanced way and in analysing the weak and strong points of arguments and to synthesise these in the process of solving problems.
+- Demonstrate key intellectual skills, such as collecting, organising and evaluating evidence.
+This course requires you to develop your skills in presenting evidence in a balanced way and analysing the weak and strong points of arguments to synthesis these in the process of solving problems.

-The requirements of the course encourage students to develop skills in managing time, working independently and taking responsibility for their own work.
+- Evidence developed skills in time management, working independently and taking responsibility for your own work.

 |Graduate Attributes and Skills